romale/scantopc/README.md

 Place your document on the platen or in the automatic document feeder (Adf).
 Select Scan on printer display, then select a computer (a destination) and file format (PDF or JPEG).

 Double side scanning with single side ADF:
 Place your original pile of document in the ADF, scan it.
-This will produice a pdf file.
+This will produce a pdf file.
-Flip them and scan it again.
-This will produce a second pdf file.
-If the second one has same page number as previous one, both are merged into a document having same name as firts job, will "-doubleside" into the name.
+Flip it and chose destination having Verso.
+This will produce a doublesided pdf file if the 2nd batch have same pange number.

 Tested with printer model Officejet 6700 on linux, freebsd.

 Usage of ./scantopc:
 >   -d="": shorthand for -destination